Valentine's Day

 The History of Valentine's Day

-Around the time of the 3rd century, an Emperor by the name of Claudius put a ban on marriage because, in his mind, he thought that married men made the worst type of soldier.
+Around the time of the 3rd century, an Emperor by the name of Claudius banned marriage because, in his mind, he thought that married men made the worst type of soldier.
 Valentine then stepped in and started to conduct marriage ceremonies in secret.
 The secret was eventually exposed, and Valentine was sent to jail and then ultimately sentenced to death.
-Whilst in jail, he fell in love with the jailer’s daughter.
-He was eventually killed on the 14th of February, but on this day, he also sent a love letter to the jailer’s daughter, which was signed “with love, from your valentine”,… Thus creating his legacy for an occasion that is second only to Christmas.
+Whilst in jail, he fell in love with the jailer's daughter.
+He was eventually killed on the 14th of February, but on this day, he also sent a love letter to the jailer's daughter, which was signed "with love, from your valentine",… Thus creating his legacy for an occasion that is second only to Christmas.

 Valentine's Day & The Victorians